helium/HIP/0024-reward-splitting.md

 # Motivation
 [motivation]: #motivation

-The goal of The People's Network is to create a telecom network that is owned by the people that operate it.
-This new transaction would facilitate that goal by allowing network participants  to enter into trust minimized revenue split agreements.
-These agreements would take the current decentralized nature of the network one step further by allowing the revenue stream of network nodes to be split between network participants as necessary.
-This would catalyze the growth of the Helium Network by reducing the need for trust in host-owner relationships as well as by automating various repetitive tasks that are currently necessary to maintain host-owner relationships.
+The Helium blockchain is currently designed to pay out HNT rewards to a single wallet.
+This design is problematic whenever the work to deploy a hotspot is done by multiple people as the HNT needs to be split up equitably between several wallets.
+The current workarounds for this problem require more trust, time, energy, and resources (data credits) than necessary which is inherently detrimental to the Helium Network's growth.
+The ability to split rewards on-chain would resolve this issue by eliminating the need for these workarounds entirely.

 This transaction would also catalyze network growth by enabling increased network investment by means of hotspot securitization.
-Hotspot owners would be able to sell a percentage of their hotspot to investors in order to raise cash to either upgrade their current hotspot or to purchase an additional hotspot.
-In a similar fashion, an owner with 100 hotspots that are yet to be deployed could sell a bundled percentage of their fleet in order to hedge their deployment risk.
+If implemented, hotspot owners would have the option to sell off a percentage of their hotspot to investors in order to raise cash to either upgrade their current hotspot or to purchase an additional one.
+In a similar fashion, an owner with 100 hotspots that are yet to be deployed could sell off a bundled percentage of their fleet's future earnings in order to hedge their deployment risk.

 # Stakeholders